IGB-CNRG/Connect/doc/INSTALL.md

 # Installation

-This document covers the installation of CONNECT, as well as the initial import of data.
+This document covers the installation of Connect, as well as the initial import of data.
 Before you begin, make sure you have installed the Symfony CLI and are using an Apache webserver.

 ## Prerequisites

-CONNECT requires PHP 8.1+, as well as the following extensions:
+Connect requires PHP 8.1+, as well as the following extensions:

 - ctype
 - gd